laneboysrc/rc-light-controller/mk2-tlc5940-pic16f1825/doc/firmware-architecture.md

 The firmware is written in Assembler, using the open source [gputils](http://gputils.sourceforge.net/).

-## Customizing the light controllers functionality
+## Pre-compiled light controller firmwre

-Often body shells require different light configurations: some have parking lights and main beam, others main beam and high beam only.
-Some cars have fog lamps.
-On some cars the brake and tail lamps are combined, on others they are separate LEDs.

-To facilitate these difference, vehicle-specific algorithms are stored in a separate file that starts with the prefix ``lights-``.
+Since building the firmware is a significant hurdle for many RC enthusiasts, a pre-compiled firmware with functionality that may fit many vehicles is available for download.

-There is however also a ``lights-generic.asm`` that may fit a wide variety of vehicles.
-The functionality of the generic configuration is described in [../doc/light-controller-instructions.pdf](../../doc/light-controller-instructions.pdf).
+The functionality of this *generic configuration* is described in [../doc/light-controller-instructions.pdf](../../doc/light-controller-instructions.pdf).
 This configuration is currently only available for the TLC5940 based hardware.
-The firmware directory contains pre-assembled HEX files for your covenience:

 - [generic-two-position-master.hex](../firmware/generic-two-position-master.hex)